thomastepi/AI-powered-resume-builder/ReadMe.md

 3. **API Configuration**
     - Set up your OpenAI API credentials in the backend environment variables.

+4. **Live Demo**
+    - Try the [Live Demo](https://resume-craft.onrender.com) to experience the application directly without setting it up                locally.

 4. **Usage Flow**
     - Register or log in to access profile management.
     - Update personal details, skills, education, experience, and projects.